 After losing six pounds of body fat, Sam is 145 pounds with a body fat percentage of 18%.
 What was the original weight of her body fat?

 If Sam is lbs with a body fat percentage of , this means that she has of body fat.
 Before losing the weight, she would have had of body fat.

-Example Question #6 : Percent Of Change
+Example Question #5 : How To Find The Percent Of Increase